>>> Mulitple Spoilers, of course <<<

 1:43 - 2:21 A loud statement of brass followed by an atonal piece, as Aragorn deflects the sword of the King of the Dead and challenges the Army of the Dead to fulfil their oaths to Isilduir.
 We cut out of the scene when the music reaches its most ominous point - when Aragorn shouts "What say you?".

-Track 15: The Black Gate Opens
+___________________________________Track 15: The Black Gate Opens

-), and Aragorn etc. hurry back to join the rest of the Westerners and prepare for the onslaught.
+One of my favourite tracks from the whole trilogy.
+These cues from the climax worked brilliantly on screen0:00 - 0:51 Not sure about when this starts, but I think it's as the black gate starts to open (hence the track title ), and Aragorn etc. hurry back to join the rest of the Westerners and prepare for the onslaught.
 The Fellowship theme is heard as we see Aragorn, Gandalf, Legolas and Gimli leading the pack.

 0:51 - 1:01 The music quietens as we cut to Frodo lying in Sam's arms, on the sides of Mount Doom.